 Up until recently, accommodations were the typical big brand corporate chains, B&Bs and a few small properties.
-With the arrival of The Bruce Hotel, a luxurious property just on the edge of downtown, the standard has been raised.
-With 25 rooms and suites in a building set on 6.5 acres, it is set to become Ontario’s newest Relais & Chateaux property soon.
+With the arrival of The Bruce Hotel, a luxurious property just on the edge of downtown, the standard has been raised with its 25 rooms and suites in a building set on 6.5 acres.

 They’ll earn that designation for its service, amenities (including an indoor swimming pool, whirlpool and gym), and its top-notch culinary offerings.
 The fine dining restaurant showcases “new Canadian cuisine” – a kind of greatest hits offered from coast to coast, coupled with local fare and ingredients gathered by the hotel’s full-time forager from the forests and wetlands in the area, including wild rice and chanterelle mushrooms.

 Chef Arron Carley has created a unique, well-curated menu consistent with the standard of excellence set throughout the hotel.
 I always think the true test of chef’s talent is best sampled through a tasting menu.
 This was definitely the case here.
 It started strong with heirloom tomatoes as beautiful as they were flavourful, then moved to heartier items like white salmon and bison tongue.